Welcome to a new series where we bring the BoF community even closer together by getting to know some of our key members.

 NK: The first question people always ask is: “Is it anything like ‘The Devil Wears Prada?’”
 And of course, [the answer is] “no.” It looks very glamorous, but the glamour is about 4 percent of what actually goes on.
 The other 126 percent is lots of hard work, lots of meetings, lots of late nights and early mornings and weekends, [and] pouring into every bit of every corner to craft a fantastic and broad media platform.

 I say “media platform” and not just “magazine,” because we’ve all transcended that.
 You could be putting the same effort into events as the magazine, or digital, or Instagram captions or stories.
 The glamorous stuff is a small portion of it and that’s what you see on Instagram, but behind the scenes, it’s as gruelling and intensive as any other job.
 But it’s also super rewarding.
 What I really love is being able to discover interesting creative stories here in South Africa and being able to share them, not only with the country or region but with the rest of the world.

 BoF: What is the number one lesson you’ve learned during your career?

-BoF: What is the number one challenge you are facing in your area of expertise?
+BoF: What is the number one challenge you are facing in fashion media?

 BoF: What industry shifts are you most optimistic about?